 Also note that some vets give the Leptospirosis vaccine in conjunction with core vaccines.
 You may see a vaccine called something like DHLPP.
 That “L” is leptospirosis … make sure you know what vaccines your vet is using.
 Your dog could still get the lepto shot.

 - Lyme: if your dog’s not out in the woods picking up ticks, he’s probably not at risk for Lyme disease.
 If you do take your dog into tick-infested areas, use natural protection methods to keep the ticks away.
 Check him thoroughly for ticks when you get home.
 Removing the ticks promptly will help prevent the tick from infecting him.

-So which dog vaccines are necessary?
+So which dog vaccines are absolutely necessary?
 That’s a question only you can answer!
 But now you have the information you need to decide for your individual dog.